TheresaLui/SelfHelpContent_v2/articles/problemscopingques.sql/problemscopingques-sql-backuprestore-automatedbackupspoint-pointintimerestore-db.md

             "displayLabel": "Please provide additional context for the error message you are encountering.", "required": true,
             "useAsAdditionalDetails": true,
-            "watermarkText": "Please provide the full error you are recieving.If available, please attach any relevant screenshots and scripts that you have used."
+            "watermarkText": "Please provide the full error you are receiving.
+If available,please attach any relevant screenshots and scripts that you have used."
         }
     ],
     "$schema": "SelfHelpContent"